Test-Account666/LethalCompany-ShipWindows/ShipWindows/README.md

 - Option to change the light switch's tool tip to match the shutter switch's tool tip
 - Improved closing/opening on level transitions (For example, preventing the shutters from opening to early when landing)
+- Shutters are synced to the shutter switch state instead of being relative
+- Shutters cannot be toggled while they are locked

 ## Thanks to